themagiulio/bandcamp-desktop/README.md

 # Imprtant announcement
 The whole software has been recoded in order to make a crossplatform app.
-The new version (`v2.0.0`) of Bandcamp Desktop is build using electron, and that is really advantageous!
+The new version (`v2.0.0`) of Bandcamp Desktop is built using electron and that is really advantageous!

 This version will be published as a Stable Release after some test and bug fixes.
 Currently you can only download the source code and compile it on your own.